keithalewis/math/simple.md

  Every arbitrage-free pricing model is parameterized by a vector-valued martingale and a positive adapted process.
 There is no need to restrict models to Ito processes, use partial differential equations, or consider self-financing portfolios.
-There is also no need for utility functions or market equilibrium.
+There is also no need for utility functions or market equilibrium assumptions.
  In fact, there is no need for probability measures.
 The Unified Model involves only geometry, as was first pointed out by Stephen Ross.
 We do need the notion of algebras of sets in order to mathematically model partial information.
- Market participants can only execute a finite number of trades.
+ Continuous time trading is not possible, market participants can only execute a finite number of trades.
- It is time to banish the mathematical fiction of continuous time trading and focus on problems practicioners find useful: when to rehedge and what are the risk tradeoffs.
+ The Unified model focuses on problems practitioners find useful: when to rehedge and what are the risk tradeoffs.
 ...